Landon DuPont: International play

 At the 2024 World U-17 Hockey Challenge, DuPont was the only 2009-born player on either of the Canadian teams, captaining Canada Red to a silver medal with a team-best four points in as many games before earning tournament all-star honours.

+At the 2025 Hlinka Gretzky Cup, DuPont was once again the only 2009-born Canadian, and was one of four alternate captains for the team.
+The Canadians finished with a bronze medal.

 Personal life

-DuPont's father Micki DuPont played 23 NHL games across four seasons with the Calgary Flames, Pittsburgh Penguins, and St. Louis Blues, as well as in the American Hockey League, in various European leagues, and for the Canadian national team.
+DuPont's father Micki DuPont played 23 NHL games across four seasons with the Calgary Flames, Pittsburgh Penguins, and St. Louis Blues, as well as in the American Hockey League (AHL), in various European leagues, and for the Canadian national team.